unstable-script/IoT-Smart-Safe/README.md

--> To run the files, add them to seperate folders to create new projects in Arduino IDE.
+-> To run the files, add them to seperate folders to create new projects in Arduino IDE. <br />
--> Run 'Arduino_MEGA.ino' into the Arduino MEGA board, you can now remove it from your computer and run a power supply through the MEGA.
+-> Run 'Arduino_MEGA.ino' into the Arduino MEGA board, you can now remove it from your computer and run a power supply through the MEGA. <br />
--> Run 'esp32_pir.ino' into the T-Beam, you can now remove it from your computer and run a power supply through it.
+-> Run 'esp32_pir.ino' into the T-Beam, you can now remove it from your computer and run a power supply through it. <br />
 -> The password and wifi name must be changed to your own from the 'esp32_pir.ino' file.